SkyRidge Development, LLC, is principally owned by Steve Fellows from San Diego and Tom Thomas, a long-time developer

 Side Setbacks – 10’ from side property lines

 Rear Setback – 20’ from rear property line

 In addition to vast open space, SkyRidge Development may construct and provide:

-- Clubhouse featuring spacious indoor and outdoor gathering areas and a grocery café with bar, fitness facility, game room, and outfitter.
-It will be an independent facility open to SkyRidge owners and the public, therefore, not part of the HOA.
+- Clubhouse featuring spacious indoor and outdoor gathering areas and a grocery café with bar.
+It will be an independent facility open to SkyRidge residents and the public, therefore, not part of the HOA.

 - Owners will enjoy access to a private area with lounge, infinity pool, cabanas, and fitness studio.
 This will be a HOA facility available to SkyRidge owners.

 - Golf Academy and training center comprised of a pro shop, practice facility, driving range, and putting greens.
 The three-hole short course with par-3, par-4, and par-5 holes will have multiple tee boxes and greens.
 It will be an independent facility open to SkyRidge residents and the public, therefore, not part of the HOA.

 - Equestrian Center featuring an 18-stall barn, training facilities, indoor and outdoor arenas, pasture, washing and grooming areas, and dedicated equestrian trails.
-It will be an independent facility open to SkyRidge owners and the public, therefore, not part of the HOA.
+It will be an independent facility open to SkyRidge residents and the public, therefore, not part of the HOA.

 - SkyRidge has worked diligently with Mountain Trails Foundation to connect the SkyRidge community trails to the Park City trail network and is adding miles of pedestrian, hiking, biking, and equestrian trails.
-HOA owned and operated, open to SkyRidge owners and the public.
+SkyRidge trails are HOA owned and operated, open to SkyRidge owners and the public.

 SkyRidge Mountain Community governing documents may be accessed from the Community Document tab under the “About” heading.